projectacrn/acrn-hypervisor/doc/tutorials/debug.rst

 ACRN Trace
 **********

-ACRN trace is a tool running on the Service OS (SOS) to capture trace data.
+ACRN trace is a tool running on the Service VM to capture trace data.
 We can use the existing trace information to analyze, and we can add self-defined tracing to analyze code which we care about.